 Currently Ph.D.
 Student, SUNY Albany Brian worked on the use of social media scraping to obtain severe weather reports, and approaches to derive novel tornado observations from storm chaser imagery.
 He completed a Masters in Atmospheric Science at the University of North Dakota in Summer 2023, and is now pursuing a Ph.D. at SUNY Albany.

-MS Earth and Atmospheric Science University of Nebraska-Lincoln NWS Intern, Spokane, WA Twitter Dan looked at approaches to derive novel tornado observations from storm chaser imagery and presented his research at the 2020 AMS Annual Meeting.
+MS Earth and Atmospheric Science University of Nebraska-Lincoln NWS Meteorologist, Spokane, WA Twitter Dan looked at approaches to derive novel tornado observations from storm chaser imagery and presented his research at the 2020 AMS Annual Meeting.
 During summer 2019 he participated in the TORUS field campaign.
 Dan is hoping to go to graduate school to pursue research related to severe convective storms.
 He recently completed his Masters in Earth and Atmospheric Science at the University of Nebraska-Lincoln in Spring 2022, and is now an NWS Intern at the Spokane, WA office.

 BS Geography